The Mainzer

 The Mainzer lit up at night.

 The Mainzer (pronounced MINE-Zer), also known as The Mainzer Theater or The Mainzer-Strand Theater, is a restaurant and entertainment center in downtown Merced, California, serving daily dinner service, weekday happy hour, and weekend brunch.
 Mainzer stands proudly in the center of downtown Merced and has for many decades.
 The historic building has been renovated and now includes a full restaurant, bar, game room, cinema, and theater.
-It's renovation was recognized by the Art Deco Society of California for the 1999 restoration.
+Its renovation was recognized by the Art Deco Society of California for the 1999 restoration.

 History

 The building was constructed in the early 1920s.
 Around 1931 there was a fire that destroyed a good portion of the interior.
 The theater has been owned by Golden State Theaters, United California Theaters, and then United Artists.
 The building was originally a theater for live stage performances.
 At the time, it was known as The Strand Theater.
 After years of declining business, the theater became a second-run house, playing old Hollywood blockbusters at discounted rates, again, with little success.
 Finally the theater was shut down due to lack of business in the mid 1990s.
 The building remained untouched for years until an investment group headed by Hanz Mainz and Brenda Farley bought the property and started the renovation process.

 During renovations, the theater was renamed The Mainzer-Strand Theater, with the marquee reading "The Mainzer."
 The interior of the building was changed by tearing out one of the movie cinemas and adding a large room with a balcony and a stage for all types of events.
 A small café was installed in the front lobby area.
 It was the hope of the investors to be able to hold large stage productions, concerts, comedy shows, private receptions, and show independent films in the two remaining cinemas.

 In 1999, The Mainzer reopened to a large gala, bringing Comedy Acts, Jazz and Reggae to the main stage.
 The two theaters hosted many independent films including A Waking Life and My Big Fat Greek Wedding.
 The theater became a mainstay for a film club devoted to culture, popcorn and wine.
 The front of house hosted a delightful deli with homemade German potato salad, fine espresso and Gewürztraminer wine.
-Many Saturdays evenings Gerado Olvera (notable Butterfields Chef turned Cinema Cafe owner) would host pop-up gourmet dinners under the marquee, allowing guest to enjoy the community of arts, culture and fine dinning.
+Many Saturdays evenings Gerado Olvera (notable Butterfields Chef turned Cinema Cafe owner) would host pop-up gourmet dinners under the marquee, allowing guest to enjoy the community of arts, culture and fine dining.
 A group of young artist worked for Hans and Brenda which included their two daughters (Bernadette and Bridgette), and locals Sarah Shirrel, Amber Kirby, and Callan Thornhill who helped open the doors to create the culture and scene of what The Mainzer would become for the youth at the time.
 Many others would grow their talents under the Mainzer marquee as projectionists, baristas, DJ’s, actors, poets, musicians, event promoters, bookers and visual artists.
 Brenda Farley welcomed many to make The Mainzer their home.